AlexKhranovskiy/praction-crud-spa-datatables/README.md

 ### Vocation
 Practice with: SPA, Sanctum, DataTables, requests to API made by AXIOS, protection of routes using SPA.
 ### Description
 Project realizes CRUD without page reloading, using AXIOS, jQuery, DataTables.
-Routes are protested by 'auth:sanctum' middleware.
+Routes are protected by 'auth:sanctum' middleware.
 User opens http://localhost:8000, sees modal window for authentication.
 If user is already authenticated he sees records from DB loaded by AXIOS request to DataTable tool.
 User can add new record, edit the record which exists, delete the record.
 Modal windows appears without reloading